-If your business is still open, you’re likely adjusting to new ways of working but if your showroom and physical forecourt are closed, you might have a bit more time to spend on managing your customer database and even building a pipeline of proposals for when things get back to normal.
-To help, we have created some top tips that you might find useful.
+If your business is still operating remotely and your physical showroom or forecourt remains closed, you’re likely adjusting to new ways of working, and you might have a bit more time to spend on managing your customer database and even building a pipeline of proposals for when things are more normal.
+To help, we've created some top tips that you might find useful.

 Contact customers who recently bought a vehicle from you

-With lots of people now at home, more than before, you could spend time following up on those purchases made prior to lockdown.
-Did you know, nearly 1 in 4 people in the UK are key or essential workers so it might be that a vehicle you sold is still being used.
-Or, you could contact customers to explain how you’re operating your dealership just now – it sounds pretty basic, but some research found that 90% of customers expect a brand to tell them how they’re operating during the pandemic.
+With lots of people still at home, more than before, you could spend time following up on those purchases made prior to the lockdown periods.
+You could contact customers to explain how you’re operating your dealership just now – it sounds pretty basic, but some research found that 90% of customers expect a brand to update them on how they’re operating during the pandemic.
 Building customer loyalty now might help you see repeat purchases in future.

 Support existing customers who are facing financial difficulty